fbpx

 The child becomes the label

 Many educators think they ‘know’ what dyslexia is, so once a child has been diagnosed with dyslexia, they think they ‘know’ the child.
-Even though they’re not special educators they may have some guidelines they can follow for working with dyslexic students once they see the diagnosis.
+Even if they’re not special educators they may have some guidelines they can follow for working with dyslexic students once they see the diagnosis.

 The problem with this is that most neurodiverse people have not one but rather several neurodiversities.